Philodendron Lemon Lime has bright chartreuse heart-shaped leaves with a hint of green. However, the green color fades completely when overwatered.

 |Foliage||Bright lime green with light brown, pink tint|

-|Toxicity||Toxic to pets|
+|Toxicity||Toxic to pets and humans|

 Philodendron Lemon Lime [Complete Care Guide]